enjoy-digital/litex_hw_ci/README.md

     ),
 }
 ```
-This configuration sets up a test for the TrellisBoard with a SERV CPU.
+This configuration sets up a test for the LiteX Acorn Baseboard Mini with a SERV CPU.
 It specifies:

-- `trellisboard:serv`: A unique identifier for this test setup.
+- `litex_acorn_baseboard_mini`: A unique identifier for this test setup.
 - `gateware_command`: Commands for building the gateware with a SERV CPU and a main RAM size of 256
   bytes (0x100).
 - `setup_command` and `exit_command`: Prepare the board for testing and reset the environment